ericgolftourney/StoreLocatorPlus/readme.txt

 * Ability to associate tags with locations and filter search results by those tags.
 * Additional search form elements.

+= Attribution and Credits =

+Thanks to [Nicolas Mollet](http://mapicons.nicolasmollet.com/) for some of the great icons.

 == Screenshots ==

 1. Location Details